-If you’re looking to jump onto the education niche, you’d better be prepared for fierce competition.
-That’s why we’ve prepared this comprehensive guide on creating an educational app.
+If you're looking to jump into the education niche, you'd better be prepared for fierce competition.
+That's why we've prepared this comprehensive guide on educational app development.

 Language learning apps

 Mastering a foreign language can be a challenging and time-consuming process.
 However, more and more people are turning to language learning apps to ease this process.
-This app category fared exceptionally well during COVID, surging by 33% to $6.18 billion in 2020.
+This app category fared exceptionally well in 2022, with a 31% YoY growth as borders reopened.

-Further, the rapid adoption of VR in language learning also prompts market maturity.
+Further, the rapid adoption of virtual reality in language learning also prompts market maturity.
 For instance, blended reality amplifies immersive language learning, thus leading to faster academic progress.

 Learning management system (LMS) apps